 The setting of homework and the clarification of expectations and deadlines are given enough time during the lesson.
+The principle must always be that homework is meaningful and has a purpose in consolidating or advancing learning.

 Homework may be marked by the teacher or by students in class, or it may be used as part of learning in the next lesson.